Hills: Aonach Eagach (Meall Dearg and Sgorr nan Fionnaidh)

-A short distance beyond Meall Dearg, we arrived at a 10m chimney.
-This was a bit of a bottleneck with three other parties climbing up before us.
+A short distance beyond Meall Dearg we arrived at a 10m chimney.
+This was a

 Roped party ascending the chimney a short distance beyond Meall Dearg:

-Rachel again found the chimney straight-forward and enjoyable.
+Rachel again found the scramble straight-forward and enjoyable.
 The rope would be staying in the bag for the day

 Rachel ascending the chimney:

-There were lots more pinnacles and scrambling sections than I remembered from my previous ascent, although there was nothing encountered that felt particularly scary or uncomfortable.
+There were more pinnacles and scrambling sections than I had remembered from my previous ascent, although

 About to descend a rocky section: